 These products have been shown to cause further irritation, and can potentially lead to a chemical reaction that produces a type of synthetic formaldehyde in the air.

-Customers have become increasingly unforgiving when it comes to business cleanliness, and social media has provided them a platform that can be financially devastating for even successful companies.
+Customers have become increasingly unforgiving when it comes to business cleanliness, and social media has provided them with a platform that can be financially devastating for even successful companies.

 Numerous studies have been conducted and show a strong correlation with a customer's perception of a business' cleanliness and how they anticipate being treated by said business.